apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ```
 > hadoop s3guard bucket-info -markers aware s3a://landsat-pds/
 Filesystem s3a://landsat-pds
 Location: us-west-2

 ...

- Security
-    Delegation token support is disabled
+Directory Markers

- The directory marker policy is "delete"
+        The directory marker policy is "keep"
+        Available Policies: delete, keep, authoritative
+        Authoritative paths: fs.s3a.authoritative.path=
         The S3A connector is compatible with buckets where directory markers are not deleted
- Available Policies: delete, keep, authoritative

 ```

 The same command will fail on older releases, because the `-markers` option